-- Approved the first State essential health benefit benchmark plan, Colorado, to include gender affirming care as an essential health benefit.
-This option is now an example for other states to also adopt this coverage policy. - Finalized a new rule to strengthen the Title X family planning program, and ensure access to equitable, affordable, quality family planning services for everyone possible that took effect November 08, 2021.
+- Announced guidance to update enforcement on Section 1557 of the Affordable Care Act's prohibitions on sex discrimination, based on the Supreme Court's decision in Bostock v.
+Clayton. - Approved the first State essential health benefit benchmark plan, Colorado, to require gender affirming care.
+This option is now available for other states to also adopt this coverage policy. - Finalized a new rule to strengthen the Title X family planning program, and ensure access to equitable, affordable, quality family planning services for everyone possible that took effect November 08, 2021.